Christián Jaroš

 Christián Jaroš (born 2 April 1996) is a Slovak professional ice hockey defenceman for HC Spartak Moscow of the Kontinental Hockey League (KHL).
-Jaroš was drafted 139th overall in the 2015 NHL Entry Draft by the Ottawa Senators.
+Jaroš was drafted 139th overall in the 2015 NHL entry draft by the Ottawa Senators.

 Playing career

 Jaros made his Swedish Hockey League debut playing with Luleå HF during the 2014–15 SHL season.

 On 30 May 2017, Jaroš was signed to a three-year, entry-level contract by the Ottawa Senators.
-He made his NHL debut on 10 October, against Vancouver Canucks but spent the rest of the season with their American Hockey League (AHL) team, the Belleville Senators.
+He made his NHL debut on 10 October against the Vancouver Canucks, playing six minutes of the shootout win for the Senators.
+He only played a total of two games in the NHL that season.
+He played hockey with Ottowa's American Hockey League (AHL) team, the Belleville Senators, recording 8 points (1 goal and 7 assists) in the 21 games he played until the end of 2017.

 Despite beginning the 2018–19 season in the AHL, Jaroš was recalled to the NHL and on 21 November 2018, scored his first career NHL goal in a 6–4 loss to the Minnesota Wild.
+He finished the 2018–19 season with 61 NHL games, recording nine assists to add to his goal.
+In spite of that, he started the 2019–20 season in the AHL as well, only making his first NHL appearance against the New York Rangers on 23 November 2019.

 On 27 January 2021, Jaroš was traded by the Senators to the San Jose Sharks.
 He made his debut for the Sharks on 6 April, in a 5–1 loss to the Anaheim Ducks.
 His first point came four days later, assisting Dylan Gambrell for the first Sharks goal, in a 4–2 defeat by the Los Angeles Kings.